-Ginger is a common natural remedy for nausea and vomiting, and its advantages are widely known.
-Ginger works to help with nausea because it facilitates the release of saliva and digestive juices, which calms the stomach.
+Ginger is a natural remedy for nausea and vomiting.
+Ginger works to help with nausea by facilitating the release of saliva and digestive juices, which calms the stomach.

 Nausea after chemotherapy is common.
-Ginger may also be useful in helping to reduce nausea after treatment.
-In a study of 100 women undergoing chemotherapy for breast cancer, two groups reported results.
+Ginger may be useful in helping to reduce this nausea.
+A study of 100 women undergoing chemotherapy for breast cancer was divided into two groups.

 The first group took ginger and anti-nausea medication.
 The second group took only anti-nausea medicines.
 The research concluded that the women who took the ginger had reduced nausea during a 6 to 24 hours after chemotherapy.

-Research has proven that ginger is an effective natural remedy to aid in reducing nausea due to anesthesia used during surgery and for cancer patients undergoing chemotherapy treatments.
+Research has proven that ginger is an effective natural remedy to aid in reducing nausea due to anesthesia used during surgery as well as for cancer patients undergoing chemotherapy.

 A more extensive study published in Supportive Care in Cancer conducted clinical trials in several of their cancer centers.
 A total of 576 cancer patients were given three capsules of ginger a day in various amounts or a placebo three days before chemotherapy.